openmod-tracker/amiris/docs/Classes/Modules/EnergyStateManager.md

 If self-discharge is not modelled, `EnergyStateManager` will operate faster and cache all transition values for a given time step during `prepareFor()`.
 In any case, `EnergyStateManager` pre-caches the properties of its `GenericDevice` using a [GenericDeviceCache](./GenericDeviceCache.md) at any given time step.
-**Warning**: If the `GenericDevice`'s lower or upper limit for energy content are not constant, the algorithm will not consider changes in the number of states.
+**Warning**: If the `GenericDevice`'s lower or upper energy content limit is not constant, the algorithm will not consider changes in the number of states at the end of its planning interval.
 This can lead to imperfect planning results and the `GenericDevice` might temporarily operate outside of its (changed) energy limits.
-`EnergyStateManager` will ensure that no energy is lost or gained due to this behaviour and correct its state along with its normal dispatch.
+`EnergyStateManager` will ensure that no energy is lost or gained due to this behaviour and will correct its state along with its normal dispatch.
 An according warning will be raised in this case.

 See also [StateManager](./StateManager.md).